1970 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2005 - Present

-What’s particularly striking about this ranking is how grade sensitivity affects these common-date quarters—small improvements in condition can double or triple values.
+What’s particularly striking about this ranking is how grade sensitivity affects these common-date quarters — small improvements in condition can double or triple values.
+The difference between MS65 and MS68 can translate to hundreds of dollars on the open market.

-The 1970-D specimens dominate the high-value positions, likely due to their massive original mintage making pristine survivors especially scarce.
-Even mid-grade examples like MS65 and MS67 coins command hundreds of dollars when properly preserved.
+The 1970-D specimens dominate the high-value positions, partly because their enormous mintage makes pristine, undamaged survivors especially scarce.
+Even mid-grade examples in MS65 and MS67 command meaningful premiums when properly preserved.

 Also Read: Top 30 Most Valuable State Quarter Worth Money (1999 – 2008)